top of page

 SARAJEVO 84

-From Sarajevo, a city surrounded by the bosnian mountains, it is possible to reach the Olympic site built for the Winter Games organized by the city in 1984.
+In Sarajevo, a city nestled in the mountains of Bosnia and Herzegovina, it is possible to reach the Olympic facilities built for the Winter Games hosted by the city in 1984.

-On that year, Sarajevo was unveiled to the world, and proudly revealed its culture to TV viewers around the globe.
+That year, Sarajevo introduced itself to the world, proudly showcasing its burgeoning culture to viewers across the globe.

-It is impossible for the foreigner passing through Sarajevo to not be reminded of the suffering of the besieged city, its population trapped and tortured in sight of the whole world.
+It is impossible for a foreigner passing through Sarajevo not to be reminded of the suffering of the besieged city, and of a population trapped and tortured in full view of the entire world.

-Strange sensations on the tarmac of a forgotten martyr city.
+Strange sensations on the asphalt of a forgotten martyr city.

 "Sarajevo, My Love"

-The experience of this living together seems to have forever etched a destiny for this city, a yet unattainable future: the first pages of a Bosnian society cleared of all Identity fetters. freed from the clutches of the past.
+The Olympic city has indeed vanished, but beyond the tragedy, there remains the hope that Sarajevo '84 becomes more than just a vacuum-packed memory of a pleasant Yugoslav city.
+The experience of this "living together" seems to have forever etched a destiny for this city, a future still out of reach: the writing of the first pages of a Bosnian society rid of the shackles of Identity, finally freed from the clutches of the past.

 Thanks to all those Sarajevans whose blood tests and reflections would make any champion of nationalism pale.